Nuclear Information Centre

 Who does and who doesn’t get to have a voice?

-Update: Over the course of our recent (un)told 2024 artists in residence exhibition at The Wilson Museum Art Gallery, Cheltenham (15/01/25 to 02/03/25) a total of 688 completed “voting” slips were deposited in the NIC ballot box.
+Update: X Marks the Spot was exhibited for the first time at The Wilson Museum Art Gallery, Cheltenham between 15 Jan and 02 March 2025.
+During this time a total of 688 completed “voting” slips were deposited in the NIC ballot box.

-Analysis is ongoing but here is an early iteration onf the results as presented in 4 pie charts.
-The questions themselves were nt actually engineered to generate clear cut empirical data but rather to stimulate public engagement and offer food for thought about certain aspects of our present day nuclear activities.
+The questions themselves were not actually intended as a means of generating clear cut empirical data but rather to stimulate public engagement and offer food for thought around subjects of nuclear power, weapons and waste.

 So, while we may not be able to read too much into the raw data, the true value of the work may already have been realised.